Quick Links

 KS1 and KS2

-Learning is built through weaving, layering and revisiting experiences centered around 3 core pathways: Drawing and Sketchbook use, Surface and Colour, Working in 3D.
+Learning is built through weaving, layering and revisiting experiences centered around 3 core pathways which are delivered each year: Drawing and Sketchbook use, Surface and Colour, Working in 3D.
 The Access Art primary curriculum balances technical and factual knowledge, with experiential knowledge and self-knowledge.
 Every child has the opportunity to find the elements of art, craft & design which resonate for them.
-This supports children at St Mark's to become positive learners and enriches their attitudes to learning in all subjects.

-Each pathway tells a story, forms a journey and follows a particular format over 6 weeks which promotes excellent teaching & learning: - Warm-up: Artists: Activity: Reflection - Artists: Materials: Activity: Reflection - Challenge or Brief: Artist: Activity: Reflection.
+Each pathway tells a story, forms a journey and follows a particular format over 6 weeks which promotes excellent teaching & learning: Exploring Artists; Activities linked to enquiry: Reflection and evaluation.
 Throughout the sequence, children are given space and time to explore and respond.

 Impact